STUDY JAPANESE ONLINE WITH NATIVES HERE

 Translucent noodles are commonly used to make salads, or as an ingredient in hot pot dishes.
 They are also often used to make Japanese adaptations of Chinese and Korean dishes.
 Another similar alternative is Shirataki.

-Japanese noodle type - harusame
+Type of Japanese noodles - harusame

 A harusame salad